Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Overview

 Some of our principal results are shown in Fig.~\ref{fig:synopsis} and discussed in the figure caption.
 The main conclusions are as follows. (i) As expected from its relation to the OTOC, the correlator $f_4(X,Y,t)$ is time-independent at short times and falls off at a timescale that is long if the spatial separation $s$ between subsystems $X$ and $\overline{Y}$ is large.
 All aspects of this behaviour are apparent in Fig.~\ref{fig:synopsis}(a). (ii) In turn, this implies structure in $F_4(X,Y,\theta)$ at small quasienergies $\theta$, as is visible in Fig.~\ref{fig:synopsis}(b); the width in quasienergy of this structure decreases with increasing $s$. (iii) Monte Carlo sampling of the JDF of Eq.~\eqref{JDF}, with Lagrange multipliers determined as described in Sec.~\ref{sec:probfunction}, generates results for $F_4(X,Y,\theta)$ that are in excellent agreement with those from ED, as demonstrated in Fig.~\ref{fig:synopsis}(c).

 Further important results are shown in Fig.~\ref{fig:synopsisOtoc}.
 Here we examine how well the JDF constructed using correlators for single-cut subsystems can capture correlators for two-cut subsystems.
-It is apparent from Fig.~\ref{fig:synopsisOtoc}(a) that MC sampling of the JDF generates a moderately good representation of $F_4(X,Y,\theta)$ for the two-site choices of $X$ and $Y$ shown in Fig.~\ref{fig:synopsisOtoc}(b).
-Equivalently, the JDF determined using information from the geometries of Fig.~\ref{fig:synopsis}(d) reproduces the main features of the OTOC, as a function of time and spatial separation, for two operators, each supported on a pair of sites in the geometry of Fig.~\ref{fig:synopsisOtoc}(b).
+It is apparent from Fig.~\ref{fig:synopsisOtoc}(a) that MC sampling of the JDF generates a moderately good representation of $F_4(X,Y,\theta)$ for the two-site choices of $X$ and $Y$ shown in Fig.~\ref{fig:synopsisOtoc}(c).
+Equivalently, the JDF determined using information from the geometries of Fig.~\ref{fig:synopsis}(d) reproduces the main features of the OTOC, as a function of time and spatial separation, for two operators, each supported on two sites in the geometry of Fig.~\ref{fig:synopsisOtoc}(c).
+A similar picture holds even when the support of the operators is reduced to a single site, as is shown in Fig.~\ref{fig:synopsisOtoc}(b).
+In this case, statistical errors are enhanced, since in each subsystem there are only one quarter as many operators to average over.

 As a final indication of the effectiveness of our approach, we return to the behaviour of $F_2(X,\theta)$, which characterises the correlations that are incorporated by ETH.
 For simplicity we consider only the joint distribution of pair of eigenstates, in this way treating $F_2(X,\theta)$ separately from $F_4(X,Y,\theta)$.
 By determining the Lagrange multiplier $G_2(X,\theta)$ from ED data as described in Sec.~\ref{sec:probfunction} we generate and sample from this joint distribution, with results that are shown in Fig.~\ref{fig:S2-secII}.
 As is evident, our MC data are in excellent agreement with ED results for all values of quasienergy difference $\theta$ and all subsystem choices $X$.